+Illustrative Duties

-ILLUSTRATIVE DUTIES The services performed by Trades Generalists vary from position to position so that the listing of specific activities and tasks is impracticable.
-However, Trades Generalists have one responsibility in common, that of performing a variety of Date: 9/18 - 2 - skilled and semiskilled maintenance, repair, installation and construction tasks in the mechanical, building, motor equipment and electrical trades.
-Classification standards describing the activities and tasks performed by specialized trades include Trades Supervisor (Carpenter), Occ.
-Code 7120200; Trades Specialist (Carpenter), Occ.
+The services performed by Trades Generalists vary from position to position so that the listing of specific activities and tasks is impracticable.
+However, Trades Generalists have one responsibility in common, that of performing a variety of skilled and semiskilled maintenance, repair, installation, and construction tasks in the mechanical, building, motor equipment, and electrical trades.

+Classification standards describing the activities and tasks performed by specialized trades include, but are not limited to, Trades Specialist (Carpenter), Occ.
 Code 7120100; Trades Specialist (Electrician), Occ.
-Code 7120120; Service & Repair Mechanic (Motor Equipment), Occ.
+Code 7120120; Trades Specialist (Painter), Occ.
+Code 7120110; Service & Repair Mechanic (Motor Equipment), Occ.
 Code 7347130; Trades Specialist (Plumber & Steamfitter), Occ.
-Code 7120160; and Trades Specialist (Mason & Plasterer), Occ.
+Code 7120160; Trades Specialist (Sign Fabrication), Occ.
+Code 7120185; and Trades Specialist (Mason & Plasterer), Occ.
 Code 7120150.

-Classification standards describing other classes involved in maintenance, repair and related activities include Maintenance Assistant, Occ.
+Classification standards describing other classes involved in maintenance, repair, and related activities include Maintenance Assistant, Occ.
 Code 7202000; and Facility Operations Assistant 1, Occ.
 Code 3010100.

+Independence of Operation

-INDEPENDENCE OF OPERATION Trades Generalists are supervised by higher level trades positions such as Trades Supervisor (Carpenter), Maintenance Supervisor 1, 2 or 3, or a program administrator with varied responsibilities in addition to facilities and equipment maintenance and repair.
+Trades Generalists are supervised by higher-level trades positions, such as Trades Supervisor (Carpenter), Maintenance Supervisor 1, 2 or 3, or a program administrator with varied responsibilities, in addition to facilities and equipment maintenance and repair.
 Generally, work priorities are prescribed, material is furnished, the nature and extent of the work to be performed is given, and detailed plans, diagrams, and specifications are provided.
 However, a Trades Generalist may be required to work from rough sketches or from oral instructions.

-Date: 9/18 - 3 - Although the work of a Trades Generalist is inspected periodically by the supervisor, incumbents are expected to work with considerable independence as is typical of a craftsperson.
+Although the work of a Trades Generalist is inspected periodically by the supervisor, incumbents are expected to work with considerable independence as is typical of a skilled tradesperson.

+Communication

-COMMUNICATION The nature of a Trades Generalist's activities generally restricts relationships to employees working within the same organization unit including craftspersons in other trades.
-On occasion, however, incumbents may be expected to orally communicate with administrators and others in an agency or State facility on the reasons why work is being accomplished in the manner selected.
-Trades Generalists frequently supervise a maintenance staff.
+The nature of a Trades Generalist's activities generally restricts relationships to employees working within the same organization unit, including skilled tradespersons in other trades.
+However, incumbents may be expected to orally communicate with administrators and others in an agency or facility on the reasons why work is being accomplished in the manner selected.

+Trades Generalists may supervise a maintenance staff.
 Such relationships are characterized by frequent oral communications in assigning work and providing instructions.
 Written and oral communications with the general public are not typical of this class.
+Although incumbents may have frequent verbal relationships with others, the tasks of this class are predominantly thing-oriented and involvement with others is not a factor in determining its classification.

+Supervision Exercised

-Although incumbents may have frequent verbal relationships with others, the tasks of this class are predominantly thing-oriented and the involvement with others is not a factor in determining its classification.
-SUPERVISION EXCERCISED A Trades Generalist frequently supervises a subordinate maintenance staff Date: 9/18 - 4 - and/or persons for whom the State has custody or responsibility in making assignments, giving instructions, and observing and inspecting work performed to ensure that instructions have been followed and that the quality of the work is satisfactory.
-MINIMUM QUALIFICATIONS Non-competitive: four years of full-time experience in a trade under a skilled journey level worker which would provide training equivalent to that given in an apprenticeship program.
-Apprenticeship training in a trade or training gained by the completion of technical courses in a trade at a school, institute, or branch of the Armed Services may be substituted on a year-for-year basis.
-NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
+A Trades Generalist may supervise a subordinate maintenance staff and/or individuals for whom the State has custody or responsibility by making assignments, giving instructions, and observing and inspecting work performed to ensure that instructions have been followed and that the quality of the work is satisfactory.

+Minimum Qualifications

+Non-competitive: four years of full-time experience in a trade under a skilled tradesperson which would provide training equivalent to that given in a training, apprenticeship, or equivalent program; or an equivalent combination of experience and training gained by completion of technical courses in skilled trades at a school, institute, or branch of the Armed Services.

+When required to operate motor vehicles, candidates must possess a valid New York State driver's license appropriate for the type of vehicle to be operated.

+Note: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.

-Date: 9/18 - 5 -
+JM